 Ask for a written contract and a health guarantee.
 A responsible breeder should also request things from you to guarantee their animals will be well taken care of!
 They may ask about your reasons for wanting an animal, your family structure, your work and leisure schedule, and your plan for care and training.

 Be wary of sellers that want to meet you somewhere other than where the dogs are raised.
 It is really important when meeting the breeder to see the facilities where the animals are being kept and to get to know the person you are purchasing from.

 Do your research!
-Make sure you are ready for an animal, investigate where you want to get your animal, and make sure that the welfare of the animal is a top priority.
+Make sure you are ready for the commitment of becoming an animal owner, investigate where you want to get your animal, and make sure the welfare of the animal is a priority.